ubclaunchpad/etch.space/README.md

 ## modes
 - in majority mode, everyone votes a direction and the drawing pen moves one pixel in the majority direction
 - in vector mode, everyone's directions are summed and the cursor moves multiple pixels at a time

+## Notes
+  - Have to upgrade to latest Node in order to user Object.values on serverside